 News Alligator and 9 boa constrictors rescued from Brooklyn man's apartment An alligator and nine boa constrictors were rescued from a Brooklyn man's apartment Tuesday morning.
-Photo Credit: TWITTER/NYPDSpecialOps By ALISON FOX email@example.com @AlisonFox July 21, 2015 6:06 PM Print Share fbShare Tweet gShare Email An alligator and nine boa constrictors were rescued from a Brooklyn man's apartment Tuesday morning, police said.
+Photo Credit: TWITTER/NYPDSpecialOps By ALISON FOX email@example.com @AlisonFox July 21, 2015 6:06 PM Print Share fbShare Tweet Email An alligator and nine boa constrictors were rescued from a Brooklyn man's apartment Tuesday morning, police said.
 The exotic reptiles were found inside 44-year-old Johnnie Morgan's Atlantic Avenue apartment, near Buffalo Avenue, when police executed a search warrant at about 6 a.m.
 They also found live ammunition and a small bag of marijuana.
 The NYPD Special Operations Division posted photos of the small gator on Twitter, writing that the 81st Precinct "uncovered this beauty plus 9 snakes #Crikey @brooklyn_news."
 Morgan was charged with reckless endangerment, 10 counts of violation of local law, and possession of marijuana.
 This was not Morgan's first run in with the law.
 Morgan has 17 arrests, including two for similar violations, police said.
 By ALISON FOX firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.